matt-dray/splendid-r-games/README.md

 Please [submit an issue](https://github.com/matt-dray/splendid-r-games/issues) or [pull request](https://github.com/matt-dray/splendid-r-games/pulls) to adjust the list.
 Add the game alphabetically to the relevant section like `* Game ([source](<link>)) by [Name](<link>)`.
 Add other links if relevant, like a blog post or live app, and put the game name in {curly braces} (`{}`) if it's an R package.

-Note: this list was initially referred to as an [Awesome List](https://github.com/sindresorhus/awesome/blob/main/awesome.md), but it does not yet fully meet [the requirements](https://github.com/sindresorhus/awesome/blob/main/pull_request_template.md).

 ## 🤼 Action

 * {sammleR} ([source](https://gitlab.com/bastistician/sammleR)) by [Sebastien Meyer](http://www.imbe.med.uni-erlangen.de/ma/S.Meyer/)